davidcluu/cogs121-sp16-mteam-ass1/README.md

   * There is a help page under the user menu that explains how to use the iWitness News app.

 ## Contributions
+Marvin - Worked on designing app layout on paper, organizing the trending headlines, adding ability to edit headlines.